 Best Area to Stay in London if you are Travelling on the Eurostar: Kings Cross and St Pancras

 Kings Cross and St Pancras is an area reborn.
+It’s also, for convenience, one of the best neighbourhoods to stay in London.

 What was once an outpost of grimy bars and late night entertainment has transformed itself into one of the best places to stay in London outside of the centre.